Insulin: The Canadian discovery that has saved millions of lives

 sugar

-People with type 2 diabetes
+People with Type 2 diabetes

 cannot use insulin effectively.